November 6, 2015

 Dear Friends and Colleagues ,

-A new addition to the conference this year is a Princeton University faculty-run workshop: How to Teach Elementary Chinese.
-This workshop will be held on Friday, April 25, from 1:00 p.m. to 5:00 p.m.
-All K-12 and college level Chinese language instructors are welcome to participate and interact with colleagues from across the field.
-The first 10 teachers to sign up for this workshop will qualify for up to $200 worth of travel reimbursement.
+A new addition to the conference is a Princeton University faculty-run workshop: When Theory Meets Practice: Workshop on Chinese Language Instruction at Princeton.
+This workshop will be held on Friday, April 29th, from 1:00 PM to 5:00 PM and is free for anyone interested in attending.
+Chinese language instructors at all levels are welcome to participate and interact with colleagues from across the field.

 As in previous years for our conference, we welcome proposals for presentations concerning all types of research on Chinese language learning and teaching.
 The conference aims to include, but is not limited to, the following themes: